blank

 Do not contact an individual board member about your complaint.
 If you contact a board member about your complaint, the board member must excuse himself/herself from any discussion and/or vote on your complaint.

-After the investigative report/medical record/document is reviewed by the board members, the board will determine whether there is a violation of the law and rules governing veterinary medicine and take appropriate action if necessary.
+After the investigative report/medical record/radiograph or submitted document is reviewed by the board members, the board will determine whether there is a violation of the law and rules governing veterinary medicine and take appropriate action if necessary affording the licensee due process rights in accordance with the law (Section 119 ORC).
 If the Board makes a motion to charge the licensee for a violation and it is approved, a notice of such will be sent to the licensee.
 The licensee will have 30 days in which to request a hearing.

 The hearing process:

-If a hearing is requested, a hearing is scheduled before a Hearing Officer.
+If a hearing is requested, a hearing is scheduled before a Hearing Officer or the Board members.
 Please keep in mind that the complainant may be issued a subpoena and be required to testify.
 In the event that a request for a hearing is not received within the 30-day period, the Board may schedule a hearing to present evidence and witnesses, citing Goldman v.
 State Medical Board of Ohio (1996), 110 Ohio App.3d 124, 673 N.E.2d 677.

-After the hearing, the Hearing Officer issues a Report and Recommendation to the Board.
+If the hearing is presented before a Hearing Officer, the Hearing Officer issues a Report and Recommendation to the Board.
 A copy of the Report and Recommendation is also sent to the licensee.
 The licensee is given 10 days from the receipt of the Report and Recommendation to submit any objections.
 The Board then reviews the Report and Recommendation and any objections filed by the licensee and either approves, disapproves or modifies the Report and Recommendation.
 The Board decides on the appropriate disciplinary action and issues an Adjudication Order.
 The Adjudication Order may be appealed in the Court of Common Pleas of the licensee's county of residence or business.

-Disposition of cases and any disciplinary action taken are posted on the Board's web site and in the Board minutes.
+Disposition of cases and any disciplinary action taken are posted in the Board minutes.
+Discipline of a licensee will also appear in the License verification system.

 state home